gaigutherz/Akkademia/README.md

 **akkadian.egg-info**:

-	Inforamtion  and settings for akkadian python package.
+	Information and settings for akkadian python package.

 **akkadian**: